EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

 - Date:

   - Rust:
+    +=, -=, \*=, /= (and +,-,/)

+operator< logic (custom comparison)

-        - ❌ Integration tests.
-        - ❌ Check coverage.
-Some issue
-        - ❌ Null cases
-        - ❌ Parsing
-          - ❌ parseISO(const std::string&) (takes "2024-07-23" and turns it into a Date)
-        - ❌ Operators:
-          - Date& operator+=(const Period&);
-          - Date& operator-=(const Period&);
-          - Date operator+(const Period&) const;
-          - Date operator-(const Period&) const;
-        - ❌ d.toFormattedString("%d-%b-%Y");
+Formatting (Display / long_period, short_period) - ❌ Integration tests. - ❌ Check coverage.
+Some issue - ❌ Null cases - ❌ Parsing - ❌ parseISO(const std::string&) (takes "2024-07-23" and turns it into a Date) - ❌ Operators: - Date& operator+=(const Period&); - Date& operator-=(const Period&); - Date operator+(const Period&) const; - Date operator-(const Period&) const; - ❌ d.toFormattedString("%d-%b-%Y");

 - C++:

   - ❌ EVERYTHING!!!

 - C#: review everything according to new strategy:

   - ❌ EVERYTHING!!!

 - Python: review everything according to new strategy:

   - ❌ EVERYTHING!!!

 - Python: Review:
   - We are using datetime + day,month,year.
 Is it correct ? should we store just datime so as to have one soruce of true ?

 ```